 - Optional: ½ cup sliced jackfruit, ripe mango cubes and/or taro cubes, sweet potato cubes

 - Optional: 1 tbsp. of crushed nuts & 1 tbsp. of sesame seeds for garnish

 Serves: 4 small bowl servings

-- Cook until the sugar has dissolved and add the cooked Tapioca Pearls, gently stirring through, as the pearls tend to stick together.
+- Cook until the sugar has dissolved.
+Then, add the cooked tapioca pearls, gently stirring through, as the pearls tend to stick together.
 Taste and adjust the sugar & amount of Butterfly Pea Tea to your liking.